yamin-shihab/study-notes/grade-8/science.md

         + The near point is the shortest distance at which an object is in focus (about 25 cm for the average adult), and the far point is the longest distance (technically infinity).
     + A camera's diaphragm adjusts the aperture (opening) and allows variable amounts of light in, and the shutter limits the passage of light for different times.
 An eye's iris changes the size of the pupil (opening) to allow for varying amounts of light in.
 This is called the iris reflex. (dark place, big pupil; bright place, small pupil)
     + At the back of the camera, light rays are focused onto a light-sensitive film; it uses chemical changes to record the image.
 Upon receiving light, the retina in the human eye produces electrical impulses that travel to the brain via the optic nerve.
-        + The blind spot is the area in the retina that cannot detect light as that is where the optic nerve connects.
+        + The blind spot is the area in the retina that can't detect light as that is where the optic nerve connects.
     + The parts of a camera are contained in a rigid, lightproof box.
 In the eyes, fluids called humors: the vitreous humor is between the retina and lens, while the aqueous humor is between the cornea and lens.
 + Telescopes help us see distant objects more clearly.
 A refracting telescope has an objective lens to focus and collect light and an eyepiece lens to enlarge the image.
 A reflecting telescope uses a concave mirror to collect light rays, while the primary or objective mirror forms a real image that is then magnified by the eyepiece lens.
 + Telescopes are actually just two reflecting telescopes mounted side by side.
 They use prisms to server as plane mirrors and reflect light back and forth.